apollographql/apollo/docs/source/platform/editor-plugins.md

 <h3 id="performance-insights">Performance insights</h3>

-GraphQL operations provide incredible flexibilty in what data is requested from a service.
-This can sometimes lead to unknown performance characteristics of how an operation will run.
-Thanks to the trace wharehouse in the Apollo GraphQL Platform, teams no longer will be surprised by how long an operation takes.
+GraphQL's flexibility can make it difficult to predict the cost of an operation.
+Without insight into how expensive an operation is, developers can accidentally write queries that place strain on their graph API's underlying backends.
+Thanks to the Apollo platform's integration with VS Code and our trace warehouse, teams can avoid these performance issues altogether by instantly seeing the cost of a query right in their editor.

+To turn on tracing for your GraphQL server, please visit our [guide](./setup-analytics.html).

 The VS Code extension will show inline performance diagnostics when connected to a service with reported metrics in Engine.
 As operations are typed, any fields that take longer than 1ms to respond will be annoated to the right of the field inline!
 This gives team members a picture of how long the operation will take as more and more fields are added to operations or fragments.